To help raise awareness about the dangers of asbestos, we're covering the what's, why's and how's of asbestos PPE (personal protective equipment).

 After working with asbestos, all PPE should be taken off and disposed of in the decontamination area.
 Reusable PPE, such as respirators and boots, must be decontaminated, cleaned and stored properly for next use.
 Used respirator filters should be treated as asbestos waste and disposed of accordingly.

-You can take a look at our RPE core range by downloading our free catalogue below.
+You can take a look at our core range of RPE today.